-Reiff and Gregor (Reiff and Gregor 2005) calculate transportation costs with a utility-based approach, which we summarize in the first subsection.
+Reiff and Gregor (2005) calculate transportation costs with a utility-based approach, which we summarized in the first subsection.
 However, such an approach is limited by the formula and quality of the mode choice model in the travel demand modeling system.
-Through literature review, we determined that conditional transportation costs are the appropriate costs to include within a transportation cost index calculation.
+Through literature review, we determined that conditional transportation costs are the appropriate costs to include within a TCI calculation.
 These costs include costs that are explicitly charged to the users of transportation, such as operating, maintenance and ownership costs of various transportation modes and the cost of travel/wait/delay time.
-Research by Bhat (Bhat 2000, 1998a, 1998b, 1995), Hensher (Hensher 1994), Anas (Anas 2007, 1981), Kahn et al. (Kahn et al. 1981), Train and McFadden (Train and McFadden 1978), Train (Train 1980), Gillen (Gillen 1977), Louviere (Louviere 1988), Louviere and Hensher (Louviere and Hensher 1982), Zhao et al. (Zhao et al. 2013) and Pinjari et al. (Pinjari et al. 2011) has shown that these costs are the primary determinants of transportation choice.
-The transportation cost calculation methodologies and potential data sources for automobile, public transportation and non-motorized modes (walking and cycling) are detailed below.
+Research by Bhat (2000; 1998a; 1998b; 1995); Hensher (1994); Anas (2007, 1981); Kahn, Deneubourg and De Palma (1981); Train and McFadden (1978); Train (1980); Gillen (1977); Louviere (1988); Louviere and Hensher (1982); Zhao, Yan and Gao (2013); and Pinjari et al. (2011) has shown that these costs are the primary determinants of transportation choice.
+The transportation cost calculation methodologies and potential data sources for automobile, public transportation and nonmotorized modes (walking and cycling) are detailed below.